How to Rattle in Whitetail Deer in the Fall

 Not 30 seconds into crashing a pair of shed antlers together, a Booner-class 13-pointer charged into the field from our right and stood 35 yards away.
 “Shoot him,” I hissed.
 And my buddy did, right through the lungs with a muzzleloader bullet.
 It’s still one of the biggest bucks I’ve ever had in front of me.

 The next day, I was thinking about dropping out of school to become a guide.
 Problem was, I couldn’t seem to make rattling work again.
 I tried a bunch and kept waiting for another giant to explode out of the shadows.
 But it never happened.
-So I’ve kept mostly quiet on stand since then—until last fall.
+So for years I kept mostly quiet on stand since then—until a few seasons ago.

 How to Make the Right Rattling Sound

-Back in October, I was interviewing Georgia big-buck expert Jay Maxwell for a story on late-season deer hunting when we got on a tangent about rattling.
-Maxwell, who holds the nontypical whitetail archery state record and has arrowed 15 P&Y-class bucks, is a big believer in hitting the horns.
+One October, I was interviewing Georgia big-buck expert Jay Maxwell for a story on late-season deer hunting when we got on a tangent about rattling.
+Maxwell, who held the nontypical whitetail archery state record and has arrowed 15 P&Y-class bucks, is a big believer in hitting the horns.
 He says too many hunters fail to rattle up bucks because they don’t try often enough—and because when they do try, they don’t make the right sounds.

 Realistic rattling, he told me, ought to sound like a wild hog chewing on a Mountain Dew bottle.
 Years earlier, he’d listened for more than 20 minutes while a pair of bucks fought unseen in nearby brush.
 “It was this grinding and popping sound,” he recalled.
 “There were lots of hogs around that place, and that’s what I thought I was hearing: a pig chewing on a plastic bottle.”